 MailerLite is an inexpensive email tool with a sophisticated free version that gives you all the essential basic features you need.
 With this free version, you can send emails, create landing pages, create a website, pop-ups, and forms, or create automated sequences.

 Working with this tool is very simple and clear.

-- wide possibilities of connection to other systems (here is an overview -> there are more off the list, but google them beforehand to check)
+wide possibilities of connection to other systems (there are more off the list, but google them beforehand to check)

 For whom it is suitable and for whom it is not suitable

 The tool is suitable for beginners and for those not having a big budget.
 Here, you can find everything a small and medium-sized company needs and the work is very easy.
 However, I would recommend the tool even to less technical people as it is all very intuitive with several tutorials.
 MailerLite is one of the cheaper tools, and the free version contains sufficient features.

 MailerLite is not for those who need more complex features (such as automation connected to multiple channels).
 For more complex functions, we recommend Activecampaign, which is more expensive.

 Registration in MailerLite is more complicated.
 You must enter your company name, email, and password at the start.
 Then you complete your profile, where you enter your name, company details, etc. You can see the information required in the picture and how many fields need to be filled.

 But it doesn’t stop there.
 Once filled out, you have to ask for approval where you enter your website or social media profile (I tried entering a nonsense URL here, and the account was approved).